 How to track organic traffic to your pdf files

 Most likely, you will not see any traffic to your pdf files on Google Analytics, so you will need to configure a few tweaks before.

-There are two main options to setup pdf monitoring with Google Analytics:
+There are three main options to setup pdf monitoring with Google Analytics: